And now we are two…foals that is.

 The second foal will be named after Roamer, who died in January of this year.

 Roamer got his name because that’s what he did, swimming around the fence that runs from sea to sound that keeps the horses away from the paved section of NC 12.
 He did that a number of times and the decision was finally made to take him to a facility the CWHF keeps for horses that cannot be returned to the herd.

 The Wild Horses in Outer Banks herd’s population is controlled by administering a federally approved contraceptive to adult mares.
 The overall health of the herd has improved over the last few years, and the use of a contraceptive to keep mares from breeding too early or when they are too old is considered an important part of that.

 Genetic testing has established the herd as a direct link to the Spanish mustangs of the Conquistadores.
-Although there are other genetic markers in herd’s ancestry, the Corolla herd and the Shacklford Banks her are considered the best examples of a breed of horse that no longer exists.
+Although there are other genetic markers in herd’s ancestry, the Corolla herd and the Shacklford Banks herd are considered the best examples of a breed of horses that no longer exists.